VitorSoer/mongodb/src/course-01/crud/11-exercise.md

-1 - Insert 3 patient records with at least 1 history per patient
+1 - Insert 3 patient records with at least 1 history per patient:

 ```console
 use hospital